jinghuazhao/GWAS-course/GWAS.md

-# Practical GWAS Using Linux and R
+# Outlines for Practical GWAS Using Linux and R

 ## Module I. Overview